Hands-On Projects for Teaching the Body Systems

 Body Systems Poster

 While students are thrilled to just draw and label their body system - that usually isn't very rigorous.
-So here are some ideas to increase the rigor and help students make connections to real life.
-They can write their responses to these questions on the blank space around their drawn body.
+So here are some questions students can answer to increase the rigor and make connections to real life.

 Photo of a poster of a body system with markers